doctrine-extensions/DoctrineExtensions/doc/uploadable.md

 ```

 Explanations:
 - A new annotation `@Uploadables` (in plural) is added, which accepts an array of the original `@Uploadable` definitions.
-This is how you define multiple uploadable fields in an entity.
+This is how you define multiple uploadable configurations in an entity.
 - A new property `identifier` has been added to the original `@Uploadable` annotation.
 This is a unique identifier to distinguish different uploadable configurations.
 - A new property, also named `identifier`, is added to the following annotations: `@UploadableFileMimeType`, `@UploadableFileName`, `@UploadableFilePath`, and `@UploadableFileSize`.
 In case of multiple uploadables, you need to specify which configuration the annotation refers to using this identifier.